bytecodealliance/wasmtime/docs/contributing-release-process.md

 be executed to make the release:

 1. `git pull` - make sure you've got the latest changes
-2. Update the version numbers in `Cargo.toml` for all crates
+1. Update the version numbers in `Cargo.toml` for all crates
   * Edit `scripts/bump-wasmtime-version.sh`, notable the `version` variable
   * Run the script
   * Commit the changes
+1. Make sure `RELEASES.md` is up-to-date, and fill it out if it doesn't have an entry yet for the current release.
-3. Send this version update as a PR to the wasmtime repository, wait for a merge
+1. Send this version update as a PR to the wasmtime repository, wait for a merge
-4. After merging, tag the merge as `vA.B.C`
+1. After merging, tag the merge as `vA.B.C`
-5. Push the tag to the repository
+1. Push the tag to the repository
   * This will trigger the release CI which will create all release artifacts and publish them to GitHub releases.
-6. Run `scripts/publish-all.sh` to publish all crates to crates.io
+1. Run `scripts/publish-all.sh` to publish all crates to crates.io

 And that's it, then you've done a wasmtime release.